Hitch Cargo Carrier

 Avoiding Heavy Loads

-One of the most underappreciated methods of taking good care of a hitch cargo carrier comes with avoiding heavy weight on it.
+One of the most underappreciated methods of taking good care of a hitch cargo carrier comes with avoiding heavyweight.
 Make sure you know its maximum weight capacity.
-You should not force extra weight on it even if it seems like it can handle it.
-This can create irremediable damages, and it can also break the carrier completely.
+You should not force extra weight on it, even if it seems to handle it.
+This can create irremediable damage, and it can also break the carrier completely.

 Final Considerations